-Still, Motley Rice has cases going in Ohio, California and Wispatrick said.
+Still, Motley Rice has cases going in Ohio, California and Wisconsin.
+'I think New Jersey is go- I asked Dr. Landrigan why he ing to be an aberration," Ms. Fitz- was working for the plaintiffs he patrick said.
 She made it sound as if her firm remained undeterred since, after all, it is on the side of the angels.
 "There is no doubt they knew," she said of the companies.
 When I brought up her contingency fee, she bit my head off.
 "The real story here is the amount of money the defendants have spent defending these cases," she said.
 "We're the only group of lawyers who haven't been paid in 10 years."
 No wonder she's still at it.

 But what are the companies supposed to do?
 Let Motley Rice bankrupt them because of something they did three decades ago that was perfectly legal?
-When consin.
-"I think New Jersey is go- I asked Dr. Landrigan why he ing to be an aberration," Ms. Fitz- was working for the plaintiffs he apartment buildings is expensive. pert witness for the plaintiffs, he States and cities are chronically underfunded.
-So basically, getpanies is a way to get revenue to do the removal."
+When panies is a way to get revenue to do the removal."
 You will never hear a purer distillation of the real motivation for bringing these suits.
 The companies have lots of money, so make them pay - no matter what the evidence.

 One thing I couldn't help wondering was why the gasoline makers weren't subject to these kinds of lawsuits.
 After all, gasoline, not pigment, was the primary cause of elevated blood lead levels back in the day.
-When I mentioned this to David Rosner, a Columbia prosaid: "The removal of paint from fessor who has served as an exreassured me.
+When I mentioned this to David Rosner, a Columbia prothough the case is still on appeal.